natgo/wt-wiki-scraper/wikitext-transpiled/ground/TTD.md

 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->

 ;Skins
 * [https://live.warthunder.com/feed/camouflages/?vehicle=uk_ttd Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]

+;Videos
+{{Youtube-gallery|V5mtjVXLry0|'''The Shooting Range #384''' - ''Pages of History'' section at 03:42 discusses the {{PAGENAME}}.}}

 == See also ==
 <!-- ''Links to the articles on the War Thunder Wiki that you think will be useful for the reader, for example:''
 * ''reference to the series of the vehicles;''
-* ''links to approximate analogues of other nations and research trees.'' -->
+* ''links to approximate analogues of other nations and research trees.'' --> ''Links to the articles on the War Thunder Wiki that you think will be useful for the reader, for example:''
+* ''reference to the series of the vehicles;''
+* ''links to approximate analogues of other nations and research trees.''

 == External links ==
 <!-- ''Paste links to sources and external resources, such as:''